icicl/quoteBOT/README.md

 ### Invite Link
 [Invite Link](https://discordapp.com/api/oauth2/authorize?client_id=517897194615865364&permissions=34816&scope=bot)

-As of now, the bot can only query movie quotes from Revenge of the Sith
+As of now, the bot can only query movie quotes from a few movies, but if you host a copy of the bot, you can have whatever movies you want.

 ### TO-DO